Preston-Landers/Prompt-Like-A-Pro/README.md

 doesn't like being asked to produce an "artifact" or a separate document, and may reply "I'm just a language model and can't help with that" (likely a short-circuit response in the system prompt) although it can, in fact, do that.
-But this phrasing may encourage Claude to emit things in a separated context that makes it easier to extract things from.
+But that specific phrasing may encourage Claude to emit things in a separate context that makes it easier to extract things from.
 Certain other innocuous queries may similarly trigger short-circuit responses in a false positive guardrail.

 ### Iterate, refine and organize